Sunday MLA Hangover Links

 Posted in Look at what I found on the Internet

-Tagged with academia, America, Amiri Baraka, AP tests, austerity, Australia, baby it's cold outside, Barak Obama, bats, Belgium, blindness, books, Bruce Springsteen, Canada, canon, canonicity, CEOs, class struggle, climate change, Congress, continuity, Cooper Union, cyborgs, Detroit, Disney, dulce et decorum est, ecology, education, fan fiction, feminism, film, forced perspective, freedom isn't free, Game of Thrones, games, gay rights, Hell, heresy, home ownership, How the University Works, Krugman, maps, marijuana, marriage equality, Marvel, Maryville, mental illness, meritocracy, military-industrial complex, Milwaukee, ministry of rock 'n' roll, misery, misogyny, Missouri, monkeys, music, neoliberalism, North Carolina, Norway, obituary, patriarchy, pedagogy, poetry, police state, politics, pollution, poverty, race, racism, rape, rape culture, rich people, sexism, sexual harassment, Sherlock, socialism, Spider-Man, Star Wars, Steven Moffat, suburbs, television, the rich are different from you and me, The Sheep Look Up, things that are adorable, tuition, unemployment, war huh good god y'all what is it good for? absolutely nothing say it again, water, We're screwed, web comics, West Virginia, white privilege, women's bodies, words, xkcd
+Tagged with academia, America, Amiri Baraka, AP tests, austerity, Australia, baby it's cold outside, Barak Obama, bats, Belgium, blindness, books, Canada, canon, canonicity, CEOs, class struggle, climate change, Congress, continuity, Cooper Union, cyborgs, Detroit, Disney, dulce et decorum est, ecology, education, fan fiction, feminism, film, forced perspective, freedom isn't free, Game of Thrones, games, gay rights, Hell, heresy, home ownership, How the University Works, Krugman, maps, marijuana, marriage equality, Marvel, Maryville, mental illness, meritocracy, military-industrial complex, Milwaukee, ministry of rock 'n' roll, misery, misogyny, Missouri, monkeys, music, neoliberalism, North Carolina, Norway, obituary, patriarchy, pedagogy, poetry, police state, politics, pollution, poverty, race, racism, rape, rape culture, rich people, sexism, sexual harassment, Sherlock, socialism, Spider-Man, Springsteen, Star Wars, Steven Moffat, suburbs, television, the rich are different from you and me, The Sheep Look Up, things that are adorable, tuition, unemployment, war huh good god y'all what is it good for? absolutely nothing say it again, water, We're screwed, web comics, West Virginia, white privilege, women's bodies, words, xkcd